cirosantilli/android-cheat/sdk.md

 -   `samples/android-XX`.
 Sample projects.
 Note that even in `android-XX`, you may need to install an older Android YY for them to work.

-    Those projects are gradle based, so you can either run them with with Android Studio or standard gradle CLI commands.
+    Those projects are Gradle based, so you can either run them with with Android Studio or standard Gradle CLI commands.

     TODO: many sample apps fail to build with: "failed to find Build Tools revision 22.0.0".
 How to solve it?

     TODO: some apps die with "Unfortunately your app has stopped".
 On Android 22, camera apps failed.

+    Many (all) of the samples can be found under: <https://github.com/googlesamples>, some grouped in a single repository, others in dedicated repositories.